.

-A review of Hobbs Pavilion by Alan - Monday 22nd of December 2003
+A review of Hobbs Pavilion by Alan written on Monday 22nd of December 2003

 Having heard that Hobbs had recently re-opened with a Mediterranean theme, and not having been since its pancake days, we booked for 8pm on a Saturday night, presumably one of the busiest times of the week.